Emergency Rental Assistance Program (ERAP)- COVID-19

 Through the Community Development Block Grant (CDBG), the City of La Habra supports the Fair Housing Education, Counseling and Enforcement Program.
 Services are delivered by the Fair Housing Foundation.
 This organization is a nonpartisan organization that supports both landlords and tenants.
 The purpose of the program is to counteract and eliminate discriminatory housing practices.
 For more information about the program or services, please contact the Fair Housing Foundation directly at 714-918-8001.
 You may also visit their website.

 The City also owns two mobile home parks, Park La Habra and View Park Mobile Estates.
 Park La Habra currently has 107 units.
-View Park has 142 units and a brand new playground.
-The parks are managed by Santiago Communities.
+View Park has 142 units and a new playground.
+The parks are managed by Augusta Communities.
 Both parks have a manager on site.
-For information on availability of a space, rules and regulations, you may contact Park Manager Susan Mullens from Park La Habra at 562-697-7882 or Park Manager Esther Dickenson from View Park Mobile Estates at 562-691-2195.
-You may also contact Aimee Molsberry, President and Chief Operations Officer from Santiago Communities, at 714-744-4993.
+For information on availability of a space, rules and regulations, you may contact Park Manager from Park La Habra at 562-697-7882 or Park Manager from View Park Mobile Estates at 562-691-2195.